 - We will send you a letter acknowledging receipt of your complaint within three days of receiving it, enclosing a copy of this procedure.

-- You will then be invited to a meeting to discuss and hopefully resolve your complaint.
-He will do this within 14 days of sending you the acknowledgement letter.
+You will then be invited to a meeting to discuss and hopefully resolve your complaint.
+We will do this within 14 days of sending you the acknowledgement letter.

-- Within three days of the meeting, you will be written to, to confirm what took place and any solutions he has agreed with you.
+Within three days of the meeting, you will be written to, to confirm what took place and any solutions we have agreed with you.

-- If you do not want a meeting or it is not possible, you will be sent a detailed written reply to your complaint, including his suggestions for resolving the matter, within 21 days of sending you the acknowledgement letter.
+If you do not want a meeting or it is not possible, you will be sent a detailed written reply to your complaint, including our suggestions for resolving the matter, within 21 days of sending you the acknowledgement letter.